IvanDerlich/fakebook/README.md

 # TheNewFacebook

-This project is about building a facebook replica with just the core functionality: basic user functionality plus posting, commenting and adding friends.
+This project is about building a Facebook replica with just the core functionality: basic user functionality plus posting, commenting, and adding friends.

 ## Demo